 After a final restless night’s sleep, we have two options to consider.
 Focusing on the details of these two different plans is vitally important, as the correct information is power.

-The First original plan presented by the Folgers is finding a farm and new home in the west.
+The Folgers’ first original plan is finding a farm and a new home in the west.

 A second revised plan presented by Prophet Matthias is finding new accommodation in New York City.

-Before moving forward in our final series of events we need to reacquaint ourselves with Catherine Galloway as she will play a part in events yet to come.
-Still mourning the loss of her husband, from the so-called Matthias curse, Catherine Galloway is distressed at the additional loss of Benjamin her matched spirit.
+Before moving forward in our final series of events, we need to reacquaint ourselves with Catherine Galloway as she will play a part in events yet to come.
+Still mourning her husband’s loss from the so-called Matthias curse, Catherine Galloway is distressed at the additional loss of Benjamin, her matched spirit.
 In one statement, we read the quote.
-‘Catherine was restless, for she had just lost her spouse lately taken from her forever; on that day she had cried and wrung her hands at her loss, till comforted by Mr. B. Folger, who promised to protect her.’
+‘Catherine was restless, for she had just lost her spouse lately taken from her forever; on that day, she had cried and wrung her hands at her loss, till comforted by Mr. B. Folger, who promised to protect her.’
 (Ref: H100.)
 The promise to help Catherine is impressive.
-One wonders if Benjamin’s feelings, and need to help Catherine, are driven by guilt, and the acknowledgment that the conduct of the Folger family has caused Catherine’s desperate situation.
+One wonders if Benjamin’s feelings and need to help Catherine are driven by guilt and the acknowledgment that the Folger family’s conduct has caused Catherine’s desperate situation.

 Surprisingly Ann and Catherine, during the final hours of their involvement with Matthias, stand united together!
 In their attempt to move forward, the remaining disciples in the crumbling Zion of Matthias have now divided into two small factions!
 In the first, we have Benjamin, Ann, Catherine, the Folger children, and surprisingly the two sons of Matthias.
 In the second, we have Matthias and Isabella Van Wagener, who re-named herself Sojourner-Truth.